The purpose of the policy is to create a supportive, caring, and healthy environment for patients while promoting optimal patient care.

-Ambulatory patients may also visit with guests in the waiting rooms located on each floor, in the cafeteria or the lobby areas.
+- Ambulatory patients may visit with guests in the waiting rooms located on each floor, in the cafeteria, or in the lobby areas between 6:00 a.m. and 10:00 p.m.

-- One (1) overnight visitor is allowed in a patient room, but overnight visitors are not permitted to stay in the waiting rooms or lobby areas
+- Overnight stays by visitors are not permitted in the waiting rooms or lobby areas.

 The Clinical Administrative Director, RN manager, hospital administrator, nursing administrator or their designee may modify the open visitation policy for a specific patient care area when necessary to protect the health and safety of patients or visitors.
 Details of the modification will be posted using institutional signage standards and displayed in the affected areas.